erwinkn/erwinkn.github.io/content/tricks/blazor-rehydration/index.md

 For the things I presented here, you'll mostly want to look into the [`Shared` folder](https://github.com/erwinkn/hnpwa-blazor/tree/main/Shared).
 There's additional trickery involved with another `ApiService` on top of cache because I have a build process that publishes the app both as standalone and server-hosted.
 Feel free to ignore that.

-Hope this proves useful and feel free to [contact me](mailto:erwin.kuhn@protonmail.com) if anything seems unclear.
+Hope this proves useful and feel free to [contact me](mailto:erwin.kuhn@protonmail.com) if anything seems unclear!